bridgesense/lampready/README.md

 ```

 __PLEASE NOTE:__ Be sure to review the notes at the head of the box script.
-There are two modes, xdebug and honeytrap.
-This box is designed to run
+Xdebug is disabled by default.
+This box is designed to run container processes
+with root permission, which includes Apache.
+In a rootless container it is the
-container processes with root permission.
-In order for xdebug to work as
+only way to preserve the proper permissions of shared files.
+In order for xdebug
-intended, some local network information is exposed with this selection.
+to work as intended, some local network information is exposed when enabling it.

-The honeytrap option isn't fleshed out yet, but it does build a container
-that more closely resembles the security measures you are familiar with in
-an VM environment.

 To see a list of commands, just run: